 P Puttasiddaiah, S Berry, M Kumar

 P Puttasiddaiah, S Berry, M Kumar.
-The Missing 'Speaking Valve'.
-The Internet Journal of Otorhinolaryngology.
-2005 Volume 4 Number 2.
+The missing 'Speaking Valve'.
+The Internet Journal of Head and Neck Surgery.
+2006 Volume 1 Number 2.

 Aspiration of the voice prosthesis should be thought of when it is missing.
-These patients may be relatively asymptomatic on presentation and hence a fibre-optic endoscopic examination of the trachea and the main bronchi should be carried out in the out-patient itself.
+These patients may be relatively asymptomatic on presentation and hence a fibre-optic endoscopic examination of the trachea and the main bronchi should be carried out in the out-patient.

 A 76 year old man underwent total laryngectomy for laryngeal carcinoma.
 A tracheo-oesophageal puncture was carried out at the same time and a Provox 2 voice prosthesis was inserted.
 On discharging from the hospital, arrangements were made for regular follow up in the out patient clinic.
 The patient reported that his Provox 2 voice prosthesis was missing for few days while attending a routine follow up out patient clinic, 4 months after the operation.
 He complained of slight difficulty in breathing but remained systemically well.